angusryer/dev/docs/developer-environment-setup.md

 ## Node.js

+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.

 ### Node Version Manager

 nvm is a version manager for node.js, designed to be installed per-user, and invoked per-shell.